BOOK AVAILABLE NOW!

 Signe Darpinian is a Licensed Marriage and Family Therapist (LMFT) and Certified Eating Disorders Specialist.
 She is also the host of Therapy Rocks! a personal growth podcast, public speaker, and co-author of No Weigh!
 A Teen’s Guide to Positive Body Image, Food, and Emotional Wisdom with Jessica Kingsley Publishers in London.
 With private practice offices in two California locations, she is able to service both the Central Valley Region as well as the San Francisco Bay Area.

 Signe holds an M.A. in Counseling Psychology from San Francisco's John F. Kennedy University and a B.A. in Psychology from University of the Pacific.
 She is the President of the International Association of Eating Disorders Professionals (iaedp™) SF Bay Area Chapter and she serves on The Body Positive Partnership Council.
 Over the past several years, she's been recognized by various organizations for her accomplishments in women's health and business while also being requested for speaking engagements at renowned institutions like top-rated Rancho La Puerta Spa in Mexico, Stanford University and Pinterest Headquarters.

-Wendy Sterling, MS, RD, CSSD is a Registered Dietitian and a Board-Certified Specialist in Sports Dietetics in the Bay Area in California.
+Wendy Sterling, MS, RD, CSSD, CEDRD-S is a Registered Dietitian and a Board-Certified Specialist in Sports Dietetics in the Bay Area in California.
 She specializes in sports nutrition, eating disorders, and weight concerns.
 Wendy maintains a private practice in Menlo Park and Los Altos, California.